Dcnigma/DC-uLaunch_Updater/README.md

 - In app update.
 - Reboot to payload.

-Main Screenshot:
+uLaunch Screenshot (icon):
 ![alt text](https://github.com/Dcnigma/DC-uLaunch_Updater/blob/master/Screenshots/inHB_App.jpg?raw=true)
 When uLaunch came out I was very excited to try it out, it looks very promising.
 Like the design:
+.
+.
+.
 ![alt text](https://github.com/Dcnigma/DC-uLaunch_Updater/blob/master/Screenshots/Main.jpg?raw=true)
 But it's still in beta 0.1 so its not realy stable, not that I found breaking bugs.

+I like to make it as easy as possible for me so I de